 WTA Poland Open

 The WTA Poland Open, which is also known as the BNP Paribas Poland Open is a WTA 250 tennis tournament that in 2022 was held in Warsaw, Poland.

-The inaugural tournament in 2021 was played at the Arka Tennis Club in Gdynia but for 2022 the tournament was moved to Warsaw.
+The inaugural tournament in 2021 was played at the Arka Tennis Club in Gdynia but for 2022 and 2023 the tournament was held in Warsaw.

+WTA Poland Open